Apoullo/CEPGP_DistributionFromBags/README.md

 This would allow the Loot Master to grab all items on all bosses, and make distribution at the end of the raid.

-When the "bid" part is finished, the Loot Master need trade the items manually.
+When the "bid" part is finished, the Loot Master need to give items manually.

 # How to use

 1. Type /cepafb to show up the window
-2. When the window is open, Shift+Click a item in inventory to start the loot process.
+2. When the window is open, Shift+Click an item in inventory to start the loot process.
 3. Click on the person with the highest PR, choose the reason for distrubition, and record the winner's GP points.
-4. Manually trade the item to the winner.
+4. Manually give the item to the winner.

 Compatible with CEPGP version 1.12.25